 Jazz Studies Auditions

-- Performance of a prepared jazz etude, transcription or substantial big band chart (not preferred, but accepted) that is a minimum of 50 measures in length.
-The prepared piece may be in a style of the student’s choosing.
+A. Performance of a prepared jazz etude, transcription or substantial big band chart (not preferred, but accepted) of the student’s that is a minimum of 50 measures in length.
+The prepared piece may be in a style of the student’s choosing, and must be played in one single continuous performance (no editing allowed).
+If a transcription is chosen for this portion of the audition, the student is required to perform the transcription along with the original recording.

-- Performance of major and natural minor scales (2 octaves, whenever possible) in all 12 keys in 8th notes at a tempo of 120 bpm.
+C. Performance of both major and natural minor scales (2 octaves whenever possible) in all 12 keys in 8th notes at 120bpm.
+This should be unedited and recorded in one long(er) video as opposed to 24 shorter ones.

 *Remember that you will need to contact the applied classical faculty for your instrument of specialty to inquire about their audition requirements as well.